vusec/inspectre-gadget/experiments/scanner-eval/README.md

 # Scanner Evaluation

-This folder contains all the code use to run the evaluation of the scanner on Linux kernel version 6.6-rc4.
+This folder contains all the code used to run the evaluation of InSpectre Gadget on Linux kernel version 6.6-rc4.

 ## TL;DR